fabregithub/lcmrl4jecs/README.md

 Follow the steps in [Running LCMRL Scripts](#running-lcmrl-scripts) to calculate LCMRLs for the five analytes in the test data input file.
-After processing is complete, open the working directory, and find the file named ‘LCMRL.values.R LCMRL Test.csv.’
+After processing is complete, open the working directory, and find the file named `LCMRL.values.testdata.csv`.
 Verify that the LCMRLs in Column B and the messages in Column G are identical to those listed in Table 1.
 Ignore the information in the other columns.
 Two of the analytes, Analyte 2 and Analyte 4, should return error messages stating that an additional spiking level is needed to determine a valid LCMRL.
 These represent the two possible error messages for an incomplete LCMRL determination.

 For Analyte 2, an estimated LCMRL of 1.3 ng/L is reported with the